-In the past there has been a Fire Services College and an Emergency Planning College, both of which provided services to the sector that were effective and productive when they were within public ownership and their objectives were aligned and responsive to those of the service.
-Both became ineffective, unused, and unfit for purpose when they were transferred to private companies and subject to commercial objectives.
+In the past there has been a Fire Services College and an Emergency Planning College, both of which provided services to the sector that were effective and productive when they were within public or collective ownership and their objectives were aligned and responsive to those of the emergency services.
+Both became ineffective, unused, and unfit for purpose when they were under-resourced and eventually transferred to private companies and made subject to commercial objectives.

-We strongly support the creation of an Independent College by and for the Sector that would be collectively owned and governed.
+We strongly support the creation of an Independent College by and for the Sector that would be collectively owned and governed, have a public charter and be adequately resourced.
 Properly established it should be given legislative powers to support its work with a strong co-operative working relationship with the NFCC embedded in its purpose and articles of association.
 It should be a trust or a Community Interest Company or an arms-length agency of an existing public sector organisation and not a private sector operation.
+Although the white paper suggests that it should be at 'arm's length from government' there needs to be explicit robust assurances of its independence and in its envisaged role should be reporting to parliament and parliamentary scrutiny arrangements rather than to the Home Office as part of the government executive.